1997–98 KNVB Cup: Round of 16

 The matches of the round of 16 were played on February 4, 10 and 11, 1998.

 Quarter finals

 The quarter finals were played on March 11 and 12, 1998.

 Semi-finals

 The semi-finals were played on April 29 and May 7, 1998.

 Third place match

-Since finalists Ajax and PSV already qualified for the Champions League, this match for the third place was played to determine the Dutch participant for the last edition of the Cup Winners' Cup.
+Since finalists Ajax and PSV already qualified for the Champions League, this match for the third place was played on May 14 to determine the Dutch participant for the last edition of the Cup Winners' Cup.

 Final

 Ajax also won the Dutch Eredivisie championship, thereby taking the double.
 They would participate in the Champions League.
 PSV ended second in the Eredivisie, and qualified for the Champions League as well.